dentarg/auth0-blog/_posts/2017-03-30-java-platform-and-java-community-process-overview.markdown

 ### Early Draft Review

 The goal of *Early Draft Review* is to get the draft specification into a form suitable for *Public Review* as quickly as possible.
-The public participation in this stage is desired and important as they can raise architectural and technological issues that can improve the specification.
+The public participation reviewing this draft is desired and important as they can raise architectural and technological issues that can improve the specification.

 ### Public Review